CarletonWirelessLab/PD_testing/README.md

 3. The IQ components will be stored in a ??.bin file

 Processing:
-Using MATLAB, run windowAnalyze_p2.m to process the data and generate the results

-1. Create network between UUT and CD
-    a.
-At UUT side use: iperf

-Test Step:
-Tx:

-Rx:
-The main file is windowAnalyze_p2.m
-1. Set the MAC address of the UUT to [UUT_MAC] in the windowAnalyze_p2.m file
+1. Using MATLAB, edit the MAC address of the UUT in windowAnalyze_p2.m
+2. run windowAnalyze to process the samples and generate the results